 International Student Services and Support

-We offer a wide variety of services to International Students through the Office of International and Multicultural Student Services including International Student Orientation for new students, advisement and F-1 student visa support, and a number of student activities and programs.
-In addition to services and activities that are specifically for International and Multicultural students, our students have access to an abundance of academic and social support and a wide variety of social activities that happen throughout each academic year.
+We offer a wide variety of services to International Students through the Office of International Students and Scholars including International Student Orientation for new students, advisement and F-1 student visa support, and a number of student activities and programs.
+In addition to services and activities that are specifically for International students, our students have access to an abundance of academic and social support and a wide variety of social activities that happen throughout each academic year.

 All students in F-1 (student) status are eligible to work up to 20 hours per week on campus.
 However, work is not guaranteed.
 Most students who have a job on campus work between 8 and 10 hours per week.
 International students must wait 1-2 months until all U.S. work-study students have received on- campus jobs.
 Immigration regulations allow international students to work off campus, but only in very special circumstances and only with prior authorization.
 The regulations will be explained during the International Student Orientation.
 You should not depend on obtaining off-campus employment.
 Any income earned should be considered extra pocket money to go toward incidental expenses.
 Come prepared to meet all expenses, including personal living expenses.